-Agios Ioannis, Kapari Beaches are small, quiet beaches and among the most exquisite, with a romantic sunset and view of Delos.
+Agios Ioannis, Kapari Beaches are small, quiet Mykonos beaches and among the most exquisite, with a romantic sunset and view of Delos island.
 A must on the beach clubber’s agenda are Paranga, about 6 km from the town, Paradise and Super Paradise Beaches.
 The bars are many, the music is loud and the DJ’s are among the best.
 An alternative to the action of these beaches are Agios Sostis and Panormos on the calmer, northern coast.
-Difficult to access, down a path on the rocks, the beaches offer pure tranquility.
+Difficult to access, down a path on the rocks, these beaches offer pure tranquility.

-Kalafatis, in the southeast, is a windy beach with a wind surfing centre and competitons.
+Kalafatis, in the southeast, is a windy beach with a windsurfing centre and competitions.
 The beach offers all types of water sports and scuba diving.

 Lia, one of the few beaches with pebbles is framed by two rocks, one on each side, and offers crystal clear water.
-It is predominately a gay beach.
+It is predominantly a gay beach.

 Condé Nast Traveller Magazine has named the Kivotos Luxury Boutique Hotel as one of the ten best beach hotels in Europe.
 The hotel’s private beach is one of the most beautiful on Mykonos.
 Just a few steps down from the main pool area, a small cove with golden sand, gentle waves and a fresh sea breeze invites you to experience the magic pleasures of the Aegean Sea.
 Umbrellas, sun beds, message on the beach and seaside service enhance nature’s perfection.